 In other words, "let's lie to the membership about the finances".

 The Langley's handling of Society finances have always been questionable.
 Due to their arrogance, however, no-one else, even other coordinators, are permitted any responsibility into this, as confirmed by the following letter from another coordinator to the rest of the team as early as 1996!

 Not only this, but the Langleys often seem to be spending Society members' money on totally frivolous expenses, without the consent or knowledge of other coordinators, as noted by another excerpt from the above mentioned letter:

 Another letter from this period also shows the Langley's total ineptitude at handling members' money.
 Here are 2 excerpts:

-In addition to all of the above, in recent years and into 2014 Karen Langley has been purchasing items from ebay, and then selling them on at a profit to members via advertising/sales flyers accompanying the magazine and on a Six of One eBay account.
+In addition to all of the above, in recent years Karen Langley was purchasing items from ebay, and then selling them on at a profit to members via advertising/sales flyers accompanying the magazine and on a Six of One eBay account.
 If this is merely private enterprise, then she is totally entitled to do so.
 However, who is paying for the printing of these flyers?
 Why are back issues, owned by the Society, also included on these flyers, with any monies sent to be paid to the Langley's private "Escape" bank account?

 In addition to these flyers, another was sent out to members in outlining sales of original Prisoner costumes at Bonham's auction house in London.
 Perhaps this could be viewed as Prisoner news which members would want to know about, and thus justifying the expense of an additional flyer.
 Perhaps, until one realises that the seller of these items is a Mr Roger Langley of Ipswich.